 Both CVS and amniocentesis carry an additional risk of miscarriage compared to other tests.
 This is due to the nature of the procedure (an injection which passes through the wall of the womb).

-Although these tests are performed safely and do not result in miscarriage in the majority of cases.
-Doctors will recommend these tests only in cases where they feel that the information gained about possible problems which can then be treated will significantly outweigh the risk of miscarriage.
+These tests are performed safely and do not result in miscarriage in the majority of cases.
+However, doctors will recommend these tests only in cases where they feel that the information gained about possible problems that can then be treated will significantly outweigh the risk of miscarriage.

 Continuous guidance by ultrasound during the procedure can minimize this risk, as it helps ensure that only one attempt will be necessary.
 In rare cases, CVS has been linked to fetal deformities of the fingers and toes, but current research suggests that this risk is lowered if the test is done after the 11th week of pregnancy.